 Ghana does have problems though.
 It ranks in 133rd place out of 191 countries and territories in 2021 in terms of life expectancy, literacy, access to knowledge and living standards and has serious issues in education with, in some areas, as few as 1% of children attending school.

+It also has a serious malaria and preventable disease problem with 20,000 children a year dying from malaria and 160,000 children orphaned through HIV/AIDS (with 17,000 children under the age of 15yrs being infected themselves.)
 To compound matters, Ghana suffers from a relatively short rainy season affecting subsistence farming creating food shortages that result in malnutrition.
 The fragile water supply also leads to outbreaks of waterborne diseases ranging from bacterial and protozoal diarrhoea, to hepatitis A and typhoid fever.
 Although Ghana is developing a buoyant oil industry to add to its already thriving gold and cocoa export industries, poverty is rife mainly in the north of the country where monies generated don't seem to penetrate.

-contacting here.
+by contacting us here.
 We look forward

 to hearing from you!